pnext/pnext-io/README.md

   // Specifies the order of the features in the nodes (The order can be taken when accessing the files) repeated Feature feature = 2;

-  // All the tree Id's in the response repeated string treeIds = 3;

   message Node {
-    // Tree ID to lookup the node for: int32 treeIndex = 1;
+    // Tree ID to lookup the node for, if its missing the previous treeId is assumed. string treeId = 1;

     // The address specifies the Nodes position that should be loaded repeated Oct address = 2;